SedriaRenee/SWEN746-GroupFour/README.md

   Criteria II:
     App displays an option for a host to create an event.

+  Criteria III:
+    Host will be able upload up to 6 pictures/videos to the event and a short description that is no longer than 500 characters.

+  Criteria IV:
+    The event will feature a news feed that can be filtered by popularity/recency.

+  Criteria V:
+    Will include a public list of members who joined the event.

 Feature 2:
   One feature of the app will allow a host to create a poll of meal preferences before they launch their event.
 This will allow hosts to plan a menu that everyone will enjoy.